 The Fraunhofer Institute has developed a process for continuous inactivation of pathogen used in the manufacture of vaccines through radiation with low-energy electron beams and plasma without damaging the external form of the viruses, bacteria or parasites

-An interdisciplinary team from the Fraunhofer Society (IPA) has developed a new procedure to quickly and completely destroy the pathogens used in the manufacture of vaccines, without damaging the external form of the viruses, bacteria or parasites.
+An interdisciplinary team from the Fraunhofer Institute (IPA) has developed a new procedure to quickly and completely destroy the pathogens used in the manufacture of vaccines, without damaging the external form of the viruses, bacteria or parasites.

 The inactivated vaccine that is created is not a threat to the body.
 Instead, it causes the immune system to produce antibodies, which protect the body against an outbreak of the disease.

 These days, it is not just goods and people which travel around the world within a few hours.
 In the age of globalisation, pathogens can also spread extremely rapidly.
 New vaccines must be manufactured quickly to prevent epidemics.

 Until now, pathogens in vaccines have mainly been inactivated using chemicals.
 However, this method has disadvantages: “Chemical treatment is time-consuming and cannot be integrated into a continuous production process.
 Moreover, chemical residues remain in the vaccine, which then get into the human body," IPA team leader Martin Thoma explained.

 For five years, the IPA team, along with groups from three further Fraunhofer Institutes, have been experimenting with new procedures for the inactivation of pathogens using low-energy electron beams.
 The research received US$1.8 million in funding from the Bill & Melinda Gates Foundation.

 “The interdisciplinary cooperation was key to its success,” said Thoma.
 "The experts from the Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology FEP developed the system, which precisely measures out the low energy electrons so that they destroy the pathogens’ genetic material in very small quantities of liquid."